folkertvanheusden/libHappy/README.md

 * libspeex-dev
 * libssl-dev

-for the pulse audio test program:
+for the alsa test program:
-* libpulse-dev
+* libasound2-dev

 You need 'cmake' (and 'build-essentials' on debian/ubuntu) to build the library/test programs.